jtebert/document-everything/docs/projects/plotter.md

     Your browser does not support the video tag.
 </video>

 It actually kind of works!
 You can already spot a couple of issues here.
 The most obvious is that we're not drawing consistently on the paper.
 There are a couple problems contributing to this.
 First is the sag of the x-axis linear rails; the closer we are to the middle of the x-axis, the lower the y-axis gantry sags.
-It's not a lot, but it's enough to cause an issue with something as precised as a pen in contact with paper.
+It's not a lot, but it's enough to cause an issue with something as precise as a pen in contact with paper.
 You also get some sagging when the y-axis is all the way extended, but at this point the contraption is unsteady since it's not mounted on anything.
 So we'll ignore that problem at the moment and worry about it later.

 The second issue (which turned to be a bigger challenge) was the actuation of the pen.
 In the original design, the servo horn bumps up against a plastic piece to push the pen up, and then relies on gravity for the pen to go down.
 The gravity approach had two issues: first, our bearing surface of 3D printed plastic on metal down pins was far from a high-precision bearing surface, even with liberal application of Super Lube, so the pen often wouldn't drop down on its own.
 Second, gravity alone doesn't generate a lot of downward force on the pen tip, so we didn't get consistent enough force to draw nice lines.
 You can see our first-pass solution above: just stick a rubber band on it to pull the pen carriage down when the servo isn't engaged.
 As I'll get into below, we ended up doing a lot of work to improve this.